javigabe/PrePaid-Card-System/README.md

 ## **Content src/test**
-- AppTest -> File containing all the tests for the project
+- AppTest -> file containing all the tests for the project